 Davy Prentiss Jr from the Chaos Walking trilogy by Patrick Ness

 I had to ponder this for some time before I remembered mr. Davy “doucheface” Prentiss Jr, but he’s actually quite perfect.

-Nicely played, Patrick Ness.
-Nicely played…
+Well played, Patrick Ness.
+Well played…

 “Yer the only friend I got, pigpiss… Ain’t that the biggest tragedy you ever heard?”